phalcon-orphanage/docs/en/reference/tutorial-rest.rst

 Creating the Application
 ------------------------
 As the application is so simple, we will not implement any full MVC environment to develop it.
-In this case, we use a :doc:`micro application <micro>` to meet our goal.
+In this case, we will use a :doc:`micro application <micro>` to meet our goal.

 The following file structure is more than enough: